 Wherever limestone is exposed, fossils can be seen.
 Fossils are especially easy to find on the bluff along the southeastern portion of the quarry lake.

-Here are a few of the many types of fossils found at Lehigh Portland Trails:
+Examples of fossils found at Lehigh Portland Trails

 These are fossilized Crinoids (Sea Lilies), plus a tiny shell.